Unbesteveable/utxo-live/README.md

 ```sh
   dumptxoutset <PATH to utxo-live>/<xxxxxx.dat>
   ```
-  where `<PATH to utxo-live>` is copy-pasted from step 5 and `<xxxxxx.dat>` contains the block height for `xxxxxx`.
+  where `<PATH to utxo-live>` is copy-pasted from Step 5, and `<xxxxxx.dat>` is the block height.
 For example if the block height was 654321, the command will look something like:

 ```sh
   dumptxoutset /Users/Steve/Documents/bitcoin-tools/utxo-live/654321.dat
   ```
-  If there's no error message after hitting enter then it's working.
-The process should take 5-10 minutes.
-Look in your `utxo-live` and you should the file being created as `xxxxxx.dat.incomplete`
+  Hit enter.
+If there are no error messages then it's working.
+It will take 5-10 minutes.
+Look in your `utxo-live` folder and you should see the file being created as `xxxxxx.dat.incomplete`